-That’s almost 50 years, and geologists still have no idea how much longer it will burn for.
-It might die out tomorrow, or it might burn for another 100 years, nobody knows.
+Almost 50 years on, and geologists still have no idea how much longer it will burn for.
+It might die out tomorrow, or it might burn for another 100 years; nobody knows.

-Coincidentally, The Gates To Hell is now the most famous tourist site in all of Turkmenistan and the most common reason foreign tourist want to visit Turkmenistan.
+Coincidentally, The Gates To Hell is now the most famous tourist site in all of Turkmenistan and the most common reason foreign tourists want to visit Turkmenistan.

-Strangely enough, you will never see a photo inside Turkmenistan promoting tourism to Darvaza Gas Crater.
+Strangely enough, you will never see advertisements in Turkmenistan promoting Darvaza Gas Crater tourism.

 Not even the tours offered from my hotel in Ashgabat had any information about the Gates of Hell.
-Instead, the Turkmen travel industry tries to promote the UNESCO historical sites of Marv, Nisa and Kunya Urgench.
+Instead, the Turkmenistan travel industry tries to promote the UNESCO historical sites of Marv, Nisa, and Kunya Urgench.

-These historical sites were put on display on big billboards inside every hotel I stayed in during my visit to Turkmenistan.
+These historical sites were put on display on big billboards inside every hotel I stayed in during my visit to the country.

-And yet, the biggest drawcard for Turkmenistan tourism, the Gates to hell, was nowhere to be seen.
+And yet, the biggest attraction for foreign tourism, the Gate To Hell in Turkmenistan, was nowhere to be seen.

-Just before arriving at the crater will you notice there is a new gas pumping station which was put up in 2010 after President Berdimuhamedow’s visited the crater.
+Just before arriving at the crater, you will notice there is a new gas pumping station which was put up in 2010 after President Berdimuhamedow’s visit to the crater.